mankmana/DataScience-Assignments/Assignment1/Part1/README.md

 Fare - Ticket fare
 Embarked - Port where the passenger boarded
 Survived - Survival status, where 0 means did not survive and 1 means survived

+# Initial Data Check
+I checked the dataset before making any changes.

+train_df.head()
+train_df.info()
+train_df.isnull().sum()
+This helped me see the columns, data types, and missing values in the data.